kiba/Writings/atg/chp9_fruit_of_intelligence.md

 A nearby Al'kesh, set up for secondary and tertiary extraction point, lift off before turning invisible.

 With no passengers, the Al'Kesh started tracking the target, while also keeping an eye on the Goa'uld mothership.
-As long as the enemy were obessed with capturing Apophis and torturing him, they should be able to track the system lord toward Sokar's homeworld.
+As long as the enemy were obsessed with capturing Apophis and torturing him, they should be able to track the system lord toward Sokar's homeworld.

 ***